Note 1 - Accounting principles

 ”Acquired loan portfolios” are comprised of loan receivables, some of which are credit-impaired receivables acquired at a price significantly below the nominal claim and some of which are performing loans.
 The portfolios are held within the framework of a business model focused on holding the receivables in order to collect contractual cash flows comprised of principal payments and interest payments on outstanding principal.

-The amortised cost is the amount at which the financial asset or liability was measured at initial recognition, decreased by amortisation using the effective interest method of any difference between that initial amount and the maturity amount and adjusted for any loss allowance.
+The amortised cost is the amount at which the financial asset or liability was measured at initial recognition, adjusted by amortisation using the effective interest method of any difference between that initial amount and the maturity amount and adjusted for any loss allowance.
 The effective interest rate is the rate that exactly discounts the expected cash flows (including transaction costs) to the gross carrying amount of financial assets.
 For purchased performing loan portfolios, the calculation of the effective interest rate does not take into consideration expected credit losses.

 When Hoist Finance revises estimates of future cash flows on acquired credit-impaired loans, the carrying amount of the financial asset is adjusted to reflect the new estimate discounted using the effective interest rate determined at initial recognition.
 Any changes are recognised in profit or loss.